raulagrait/ios-tomatillo/README.md

 #### Optional

 - [x] All images fade in.
-- [ ] For the larger poster, load the low-res first and switch to high-res when complete.
+- [x] For the larger poster, load the low-res first and switch to high-res when complete.
+- [ ] Implement segmented control to switch between list view and grid view.
 - [ ] All images should be cached in memory and disk: AppDelegate has an instance of `NSURLCache` and `NSURLRequest` makes a request with `NSURLRequestReturnCacheDataElseLoad` cache policy.
 I tested it by turning off wifi and restarting the app.
 - [ ] Customize the highlight and selection effect of the cell.
 - [ ] Customize the navigation bar.